Backbone81/membership/README.md

 ### Basic Requirements

 - Improve test coverage
-- Investigate how we can increase the suspicion timeout when we are under high CPU load.
-High CPU load can be detected by the scheduler as the times between direct pings, indirect pings and end of protocol are either significant shorter than expected or even overshot immediately.
-- How can a member re-join when it was disconnected through a network partition from everybody else for a long time?
-  We probably need to deal with the bootstrap members in a way where we try to contact them periodically when they dropped out of our member list.
-- Investigate how we can detect network issues on the own member side?
-Is a high suspicious rate an indicator?
 - Cleanup the faulty member list after some time to avoid endless growth in situations where members are very dynamic.
 - Serialize the current state on shutdown and allow that state to be re-used during startup.
 - We might want to separate gossip count from suspect timeout

-### More Advanced Topics

 - We should find a mechanic which tells a member the last known incarnation number to allow joining members without having to remember the incarnation number.
-- Add encryption and support multiple encryption keys for key rollover.
-The first key is always used for encryption, all keys are used for decryption.
+This could be done with the full list sync.
+We would need to update our own incarnation number when we learn about ourselves.
 - Extend metrics for better insights.

+### More Advanced Topics

+- A ring buffer implementation for the gossip queue might perform better than the current bucket implementation.
 - Can we drop the interface for Message and collapse all message types into a single message which has all fields any message could have?
 That way we could be able to drop the interface and prevent memory allocations due to interface conversion.
+- Add encryption and support multiple encryption keys for key rollover.
+The first key is always used for encryption, all keys are used for decryption.
+- Investigate how we can increase the suspicion timeout when we are under high CPU load.
+High CPU load can be detected by the scheduler as the times between direct pings, indirect pings and end of protocol are either significant shorter than expected or even overshot immediately.
+- What should we do when a large amount of gossip is piling up in the gossip queue?
+We should have a way to speed up dissemination to quicker reach a stable state again.
+We could increase the number of direct pings dynamically when the number of gossip in the gossip queue is larger than what can usually be piggybacked in one ping.
+- How can a member re-join when it was disconnected through a network partition from everybody else for a long time?
+  We probably need to deal with the bootstrap members in a way where we try to contact them periodically when they dropped out of our member list.
+Depending on a configuration, bootstrap members could be re-added regularly again under the assumption that the bootstrap members are always there.
+If bootstrap members are ephemeral, this should be disabled.

 ### Nice to Have

-- A ring buffer implementation for the gossip queue might perform better than the current bucket implementation.
 - Should the FromBuffer functions return the remaining buffer to make it easier and less error-prone to work with?
 - Make sure we provide enough context for all error returns.
 - Check if we really need to use panic anywhere.